 What is a Protective Relay?

 The protective relay was invented more than 160 years ago.
 During the last 60 years, it has undergone considerable change, the most obvious of which is its reduction in size.

 The electrical quantities which may change under fault conditions are voltage, current, frequency, and phase angle.
 Through the changes in one or more of these quantities, the faults signal their presence, type, and location to the protective relays.

 Having detected the fault, the relay operates to close the trip circuit of the breaker.
 This results in the opening of the breaker and disconnection of the faulty circuit.

 The protective relaying is used in electrical substations to give an alarm or to cause prompt removal of any element of the power system from service when that element behaves abnormally.

 The abnormal behavior of an element might cause damage or interference within the effective operation of the rest of the system.
 The protective relaying minimizes the damage to the equipment and interruptions to the service when an electrical failure occurs.
-Along with some other equipments the relays help to minimise damage and improve the service
+Along with some other equipment the relays help to minimize damage and improve the service

 Each component plays its own role, which is very important in the overall operation of the scheme.
 The protective relaying is the teamwork of all these components.
-The protective relaying also provides the indication of location and type of the fault.
+The protective relaying also provides an indication of location and type of fault.

 Read protection zones in the power system for more details

 Relay Circuit Diagram

-- First part is the primary winding of a current transformer (C.T.) which is connected in series with the line to be protected.
+- The first part is the primary winding of a current transformer (C.T.) which is connected in series with the line to be protected.

 - The second part consists of the secondary winding of the current transformer and circuit breaker and the relay operating coil.